adobe/helix-importer-ui/README.md

 https://gist.github.com/kptdobe/8a726387ecca80dde2081b17b3e913f7

+### Guidelines

+You can find some guidelines, best practices and code samples in the [Importer Guidelines](./importer-guidelines.md).

 ### Options

 - `Local save as docx`: enable / disable the save as docx to the local file system.
 Disabling is useful when working on the `import.js` transformation and checking the docx is not necessarily at that time.